 Patrick W. Carothers is a Partner with Leech Tishman and Chair of the Bankruptcy & Creditors’ Rights Practice Group.
 He is also a member of the Corporate Practice Group.
 Patrick is based in the Pittsburgh and the Wilmington offices, where he routinely represents businesses in various stages of financial restructurings- from out-of-court workouts to court monitored processes, including Chapter 11 bankruptcy reorganizations.
-Patrick represents clients in bankruptcy courts throughout the country, including numerous matters in Delaware, New Jersey and the Southern District of New York.
+Patrick represents clients in bankruptcy courts throughout the country, including numerous matters in Delaware, New Jersey, Texas, and the Southern District of New York.

 Patrick is also a member of the Leech Tishman Management Committee.